yatesco/seafile-docs/changelog/drive-client-changelog.md

 ## ChangeLog

+### 0.9.0 (2018/04/24)

+* Separate libraries into "My Libraries", "Group Libraries", "Shared libraries"
+* [fix] Fix a bug in cleaning of cache
+* [Win] Update the kernal drive
+* Improve the syncing notification message
+* [Mac] Include the kernal drive with the Seafile package
+* [Mac] Add finder sidebar shortcut
+* Add file search

 ### 0.8.6 \(2018/03/19\)

 * \[fix\] Fix compatibility with Visio and other applications by implementing a missing system API

 ### 0.8.5 \(2018/01/03\)